Rainbow Lorikeet: Complete Species Guide to Behaviour, Diet, Habitat and Care

 What NOT to Feed Rainbow Lorikeets

-• Cow’s milk: Birds cannot digest lactose
+• Cow’s milk: Birds cannot properly digest lactose.

 Rainbow Lorikeet Behaviour and Social Structure